Learn how to add Atlassian Analytics to a site and understand what you need to query data and create charts.

 The part of the web address that points to the dashboard.

-If kept blank, we auto-generate a URL using the category and title of the dashboard.
-Changing the dashboard title or the category does not automatically update the URL slug.
+When you create the dashboard, we autogenerate a URL using the category and title of the dashboard.
+You can edit this URL slug to your liking.
+If you change the dashboard title or the category it does not automatically update the URL slug.

 The folder where the dashboard is located.